DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication

 \Ac{NOMA} has received significant attention in the context of classical \ac{EM} communication in recent years~\cite{saitoNOMA2013}, due to its capability to increase the network capacity without requiring more frequency channels.
 Power-domain \ac{NOMA}, its most common form, is based on different levels of received signal power at the \ac{RX}.
-If we compare \ac{EM} communication and \ac{DBMC}, there are analogies between frequency channels and molecule types, as well as signal power, and the received number of molecules.
-The motivation to employ \ac{NOMA} in \ac{DBMC} networks, therefore, comes from the idea of increasing the \ac{DBMC} network capacity with simultaneous transmission from all \acp{TX}, while utilizing only a single molecule type, limiting the physical complexity of the \ac{RX}.
+If we compare \ac{EM} communication and \ac{DBMC}, there are analogies between frequency channels and molecule types, as well as signal power and the received number of molecules.
+This motivates transferring the \ac{NOMA} principle to \ac{DBMC} to enable concurrent transmissions with a single molecule type and receiver-side separation (e.g., via \ac{SIC}), avoiding the molecule-type scaling of \ac{MDMA}.

-The adapted \ac{DBMC-NOMA} scheme from~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024} has been shown to match the performance of \ac{MDMA}, as long as communication parameters including detection thresholds and the emitted number of molecules are chosen optimally.
+The \ac{DBMC-NOMA} scheme from~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024} has been shown to match the performance of \ac{MDMA}, as long as communication parameters including detection thresholds and the emitted number of molecules are chosen optimally.
 However, the previous work only considered the case where all \acp{TX} are synchronized with each other, simplifying the mathematical analysis, but leading to severe performance limitations.
-Similar to discussions for traditional \ac{NOMA}~\cite{ganjiTimeAsynchronousNOMA2019}, and as we will show in this paper, extending the analytical model to the asynchronous case between all \acp{TX} can yield significant performance improvements by reducing the \ac{MAI}.